 In contrast, let’s take a look at another P&L — this one customized by me to provide the law firm’s principals with clear and meaningful information about its business.

-Now can you answer the questions (1) How much does the firm spend on personnel and (2) How much does the firm’s office space cost them?
+Can you answer the questions (1) How much does the firm spend on personnel and (2) How much does the firm’s office space cost them?
 Yes!
 And you can answer them easily, with one quick look at the financial statement.
-(Download the PDF of the customized law firm P&L here.)

 The reason is that the second example employs two simple strategies that organize the same expenses in a much more informative way: